 Tough and Ethical

-Recently, I had a lengthy conversation with an individual who had been referred to the firm for a personal injury consultation.
+Recently, I had a lengthy conversation with an individual who had been referred to the firm for a personal injury consultation in las vegas.
 During the course of our lengthy meeting, I learned that the individual had been referred to two different plaintiff personal injury firms by a local insurance defense attorney (an attorney hired by an insurance company to challenge the claims we file on behalf of our injured clients).
 In making the referral, the insurance defense attorney described our firm as both tough and ethical.
 The other firm was described as tough.
 As I sat there talking with this individual, it became apparent that ethics really mean something to this client when it came to choosing an attorney to handle her personal injury matter.

 In a world where insurance companies challenge more and more claims, while maintaining a “win at all costs” attitude, it is refreshing to learn that being tough and ethical really matters.
 Based on the referral from the insurance defense attorney, our adversaries clearly value and respect the fact that the firm is both tough and ethical.